UKCloud/documentation/articles/azure/azs-how-use-azure-api.md

     `https://management.as2ukcloud.onmicrosoft.com/90ada28c-5aed-4248-90c7-0538504217f1`.

        >[!NOTE]
        > You can obtain the resource endpoint by querying the Azure Stack management metadata endpoint.
+The resource endpoint is returned in the `audiences` section of the response.
+       >
-The resource endpoint is returned in the `audiences` section of the response. <br> For example, to find the endpoint for the `operators` resource, send a request to `https://management.frn00006.azure.ukcloud.com/metadata/endpoints?api-version=2016-05-01`.
+       > For example, to find the endpoint for the `users` resource, send a request to `https://management.frn00006.azure.ukcloud.com/metadata/endpoints?api-version=2016-05-01`.

     - **username** - The Azure Stack AAD account.
 For example: `azurestackadmin@ukcloud.onmicrosoft.com`.